The Sagrada Familia: One of the most inspiring churches in the world, that you simply must visit.

 Gaudí dedicated the rest of his life to the Sagrada Familia, and lived in a workshop on the site.
 He worked on the project until his tragic death in 1926, when he was hit by a tram and died three days later.
 He was buried in the crypt of the church, where his tomb can be visited today.

 At the time of his death, only one of the planned 18 towers was completed.
 At this time less than a quarter of the church was finished.
-The construction was interrupted by the Spanish Civil War in 1936, when the workshop was burned and many of Gaudí’s original plans and models were destroyed.
+The construction was interrupted by the Spanish Civil War in 1936.
+It was this moment that his workshop was burned and many of Gaudí’s original plans and models were destroyed.
 The work resumed in 1940, and has continued ever since, relying on private donations and ticket sales.

 The current estimate for the completion of the Sagrada Familia is around 2026, which would coincide with the centenary of Gaudí’s death.
 The church is currently around 80% finished, with most of the central towers completed.
 Work still needs to be completed on the tallest tower of which will reach 172.5 meters.
 This will make it the highest religious building in Europe.